robNice/OMV-Service-Dashboard/CONFIG_README.md

 # Configuration (`/config`)

+Whenever this text mentions `/config` it means your very own `/config` directory for this app, mapped in your docker-composer.yml or defined in the env variable `OMV_LANDINGPAGE_CONFIG`.

 The `/config` directory contains **optional user overrides** for the OMV Landingpage.

 All files in this directory are **read at runtime** and **override the built-in defaults** shipped with the application.
 Nothing in `/config` is required – if a file is missing, the application falls back to its internal defaults.

+Anyway: without a customized services.json, you will only see an exmaple landing page with very dead links.

 > ⚠️ This directory is meant for **configuration and content only**.
 > **JavaScript, CSS and other application core files must not be placed here.
 They won't be read in there anyway ;)**